1. Blog

 (Oct; 10 miler)

-The second-largest 10-miler in the U.S. welcomes 25,000+ runners for a patriotic tour of our nation’s capital.
+The second-largest 10-miler in the U.S. welcomes 20,000 runners for a patriotic tour of our nation’s capital.
 The historic route starts and finishes at the Pentagon, crossing the Potomac River and running alongside the National Mall while showcasing several of the city’s signature monuments and memorials like the Washington Monument and Jefferson Memorial.
-“Always a perfect day and a perfectly executed race,” raves Tony M. of the ATM, which sells out within weeks and serves as a timely tune-up for the Marine Corps Marathon.
-Uniformed service members provide on-course support and encouragement, and all finishers receive a traditional coin as a reminder of the #RunArmyRunStrong mindset.
+“Always a perfect day and a perfectly executed race,” raves one repeat runner of the Army Ten-Miler, which serves as a timely tune-up for the Marine Corps Marathon.
+Uniformed service members provide on-course support and encouragement, and all finishers receive a commemorative medal as a reminder of the #RunArmyRunStrong mindset.

 Looking for more running events?
 Search for races by state/city or month, and try our handy Find a Race tool to search for events by name, date range, distance, location, terrain & more.
 Then sign up for a free account to build your wish list and start coloring in your 50 States Map!